Diesel Park West: Independent years, 1993–1997

-The band left EMI and Demon Records came in straight away for the band.
+The group left EMI and Demon Records came in straight away for the band.
 In early 1993, the Diesels recorded their third album, Diesel Park West vs. the Corporate Waltz.
 In contrast to Decency the album was recorded quickly and two singles, "Six Days to JuJu" and "The Cat's Still Scratching" were released.
 The band moved on from Demon Records.

 The band never stopped writing and recording in their Barkby Road studio.
 During 1994 they recorded more than four albums worth of material, some of which would not be released for many years.

 Another independent record label, Permanent Records signed them in and, in 1995, they released FreakGene, their fourth album.
 Belinda Carlisle later recorded a cover of "I See No Ships" from the album.
 Geoff Beavan had left the band prior to recording this album and was replaced by Ian Michie.

 After the album's release the Diesels toured the country and then went home to Leicester to continue writing and recording.

 Solo, original line up reformation and later years, 1997–present

 EMI released a best of in 1997 called Left Hand Band (Butler, Willson and Michie all being left-handed).

 The last album FreakGene had caught the attention of several major labels and subsequently Butler signed to Chrysalis Records for a solo deal.
 His album, The Loyal Serpent, was released on 3 November 1997, and gained a four star review in Q Magazine.
 Although it was a solo album, his bandmates all played a part of the recording.

 In 1998, a new Diesel Park West album was released, HIPReplacement, comprising songs recorded around the time of "FreakGene".
 They also released a bonus CD, made up of the Shakespeare Alabama demos.
 The album was released by small Oxford based label Thunderbird Records.
-Rich Barton and Dave Anderson had left the band by this point, although both play on the album.
+Rich Barton and Dave Anderson had left the group by this point, although both play on the album.
 Anderson went into music tuition and session work.